RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 4. Multi-step forecasting approach using optimised XGBoost models represents a practical application of machine learning techniques in a challenging domain.

 However, the varying model performance across different cryptocurrencies highlights the inherent challenges in this domain.
-The significant differences in predictability between Bitcoin, Ethereum, and Litecoin suggest that cryptocurrency-specific modeling approaches are necessary for better results.
+The significant inter-cluster differences suggest that cryptocurrency-specific modeling approaches, or ensemble-methods, are necessary for better results.

 Despite these challenges, the dashboard provides value as both an analytical tool and a research platform.
 For cryptocurrency newcomers, it offers accessible visualisations and simplified decision support.
 For researchers, it provides a foundation for exploring alternative modeling approaches and feature engineering techniques.